pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 libXt-devel
 libXtst-devel
 libuuid-devel
+libyubikey-devel
 xerces-c-devel
 wxGTK-devel
 make

-The YubiKey support requires the following libraries be built and installed.
+The YubiKey support requires the following library be built and installed.
 Currently this should be done outside the project's source tree.
 Perhaps a future version will add these as git submodules:

-yubico-c: https://github.com/Yubico/yubico-c.git - or use 'apt-get
-install libyubikey-dev'
 yubikey-personalization:  https://github.com/Yubico/yubikey-personalization.git

 Alternately, to compile without Yubikey support, set the NO_YUBI flag